emberjs/rfcs/text/0000-load-relationships-without-data.md

 ### Why would you want/need to load relationships when there are no `links` or `data`?

-There are a few scenarios that I have run in to:
+There are a few scenarios that I have run in to.
+Usually the base issue is that not everyone has control over the API.

 1. Sometimes the server does not provide `links` and you want to define the relationship url in the adapter